python/cpython/Doc/library/argparse.rst

 ^^^^^^^^^^^^^^^

 ArgumentParser objects allow the help formatting to be customized by specifying an alternate formatting class.
 Currently, there are three such classes:
+:class:`argparse.RawDescriptionHelpFormatter`,
-``argparse.RawDescriptionHelpFormatter``, ``argparse.RawTextHelpFormatter`` and
+:class:`argparse.RawTextHelpFormatter` and
-``argparse.ArgumentDefaultsHelpFormatter``.
+:class:`argparse.ArgumentDefaultsHelpFormatter`.
 The first two allow more control over how textual descriptions are displayed, while the last automatically adds information about argument default values.

 By default, ArgumentParser objects line-wrap the description_ and epilog_ texts in command-line help messages::